FreiFahren/FreiFahren/packages/FreiFahren_BE-NLP/readme.md

 ## Overview

-Freifahren is an innovative project designed to map the presence of ticket inspectors across the Berlin public transport network.
-By offering a live map that tracks inspectors in real-time, the initiative seeks to inform and empower users to navigate the city with added confidence.
-The project leverages community-driven data from the [Freifahren Telegram group](https://t.me/freifahren_BE), where users report sightings of ticket inspectors.
 This repository focuses on the natural language processing (NLP) and data handling of these community reports to maintain high accuracy and reliability.

 **Current Accuracy:** As of now, our system successfully processes 82.7% of incoming messages with perfect accuracy, while the remaining 17.3% encounter minor errors.